 What does the University require on my syllabus?

-The university requirements for Penn State course syllabi are listed in Faculty Senate Policy 43-00: Syllabus.
+The university requirements for Penn State course syllabi are listed on the University Faculty Senate Syllabus Requirements page.

 How do I know what students will find interesting?